themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.HSet(ctx, "hash", "field", value, ttl)
 ```
+**Description:**
-Sets a field in a hash to the specified value.
+Sets a field in the hash to the specified value.
-**Rollback**: Restores the previous field value or removes the field if newly added.
+**Rollback:** If the field existed before, its value is restored; otherwise, it is removed.

 ---